Sgd476/CS330-Project/README.md

 Challenges:
 <br/>
 # Instructions:
-Step 1.
-Click on the "clone or download" button on github and download the ZIP file to your computer <br/>
+1. Click on the "clone or download" button on github and download the ZIP file to your computer <br/>
-Step 2.
-Open a terminal and log onto Hercules <br/>
+2. Open a terminal and log onto Hercules <br/>
-Step 3.
-Log onto a Linux machine using: <br/>
+3. Log onto a Linux machine using: <br/>
 - cs_clients CL115 <br/>
 - ssh a0498## <br/>
-Step 4.
-Make a directory to store the project files in <br/>
+4. Make a directory to store the project files in <br/>
 - ex. mkdir cs330project <br/>
-Step 5.
-Copy 6 files that you got from github into your directory made in step 4 (do NOT need the README file) <br/>
+5. Copy 6 files that you got from github into your directory made in step 4 (do NOT need the README file) <br/>
-Files that should be copied into directory: <br/>
+Files that should be copied into directory:
 - list.bbs.file
 - simple.css
 - simple.html
 - simple.js
 - project_servercode.c
 - project_clientcode.c <br/>
-Step 6.
-Compile the code using the following commands: <br/>
+6. Compile the code using the following commands: <br/>
 - gcc project_servercode.c -o server -pthread
 - gcc project_clientcode.c -o client <br/>
-Step 7.
-Open 3 more terminals and log all of them onto Hercules <br/>
+7. Open 3 more terminals and log all of them onto Hercules <br/>
-Step 8.
-With the other 3 terminals log onto the same Linux machine used in step 3 and go into the directory made in step 4 <br/>
+8. With the other 3 terminals log onto the same Linux machine used in step 3 and go into the directory made in step 4 <br/>
-Step 9.
-In one terminal execute the server: <br/>
+9. In one terminal execute the server: <br/>
 ./server <br/>
 - The server will give a port number for the client to enter <br/>
 Step 10.
 In the other 3 terminals execute the client: <br/>